On Deck – Creating Great Spaces for Relaxing and Entertaining Outdoors

 Location.
 Survey the area where the deck will be built.
 The size and shape of the deck may be determined by where and how the deck will attach to the house.
 The slope of the land is important as well.

 Support system.
 Decks must have a support system, generally a combination of ledgers or footers.
 Ledgers connect the deck to the home or structure.
 Footings are usually made of concrete, either dug into the ground or precast deck piers.
-The location of ledgers and footers will provide the essential framework for load supporting beams.
+The location of ledgers and footers will provide the essential framework for the load supporting beams.

 Foundation.
 The foundation is built on top of the support system and consists of a framework of joists.
 Joists support the deck boards and span the frame of the deck.